 Training Agreements with Provinces and Territories

-The Government of Canada provides funding to provinces and territories for skills and employment programs that help Canadians get training, develop their skills and get experience, leading to good jobs and better opportunities.
+The Government of Canada provides funding to provinces and territories for employment programs that help Canadians get training, develop their skills and gain work experience, leading to good jobs and better opportunities.

 - unemployed persons who are not eligible for Employment Insurance; and

 - employed persons who do not have a high school diploma or a recognized certification or who have low levels of literacy and essential skills.

 The Labour Market Agreements for Persons with Disabilities (LMAPDs) are bilateral agreements with provinces and territories, which are designed to improve the employment situation for Canadians with disabilities.
 The LMAPDs represent the Government of Canada’s single largest investment in helping Canadians with disabilities find employment.
 Through the LMAPDs, provinces and territories design and deliver programs within five priority areas: